-The columns CXnn and CYnn contain the coefficients of the polynomial fit for each chip which convert an input pixel position to an undistorted position.
-If the DIRECTION column is 'INVERSE' rather than 'FORWARD', the coefficients specify the conversion from undistorted to distorted pixel positions.
-The column names contain the indices for the coefficients from the polynomial fit, where CX11 and CY11 correspond to the a{11} and b{11} coefficients for the forward fit and to the c{11} and d{11} coefficients for the inverse fit.
-These columns can then be read into a polynomial of order NORDER (specified for the fit in the table header).
-For subarray data, the input pixel position must be corrected for the subarray offset to put it into the coordinate frame of the full chip.
+The columns CXij and CYij contain the coefficients of the polynomial fit for each chip and convert an input pixel position to an undistorted position.
+The column names contain the indices for the coefficients from the polynomial fit, where CX11 and CY11 correspond to the a{11} and b{11} coefficients.
+For subarray data, the input pixel position must be corrected for the subarray offset in order to put it in the coordinate frame of the full chip.